 A closer look at CIJ printing

 As you're undoubtedly well-aware, an industrial Continuous Inkjet ( CIJ ) printer is used for coding and marking products and packaging during production and packaging processes.
 Mainly variable data is printed; typical applications include expiry dates, batch and production information, serial numbers, and promotional codes.

 CIJ printing is a non-contact, versatile solution for these use cases, providing high-quality, reliable coding on fast-paced production lines.
 By reliably coding each product they can help to ensure high overall equipment effectiveness (OEE).

 Among Continuous inkjet printers, Domino’s Ax-Series are a preferred choice.
 They are simple to install, extremely versatile, and able to print on a wide range of product materials.
 Ax-Series printers deliver outstanding coding on a wide range of products and substrates.
 Common applications include bottles, cans, sachets, films and foil, pipes, profiles, cable and wire.

-The jet of ink is then broken up into a large number of ink droplets through high frequency vibration.
-Once the droplets are formed select droplets are charged by electrodes.
+In a Continuous Inkjet Printer, ink is pumped from an ink reservoir and ejected through a nozzle that creates, well, a jet of ink.
+That jet of ink is broken up into a large number of ink droplets through high frequency vibration.
+Once the droplets are formed, select droplets are charged by electrodes.
 The stream of droplets then passes through deflector plates which create an electrostatic field.